 Residents who successfully complete an accredited PGY-2 pharmacy residency are prepared for advanced patient care, academic, or other specialized positions, along with board certification, if available.

-This PGY-2 residency is intended to create an intimate understanding of how to manage a critical care practice effectively and efficiently while demonstrating professional maturity and sound ethical character.
-The program prioritizes delivery of high-quality didactic and clinical experiences needed to create a well-rounded, fully competent acute care pharmacist.
+The program prioritizes delivery of high-quality didactic and clinical experiences needed to create a well-rounded, adept acute care pharmacist.
 PGY-2 critical care pharmacy residents:

 - Contribute to an interdisciplinary health care team by participating in cardiopulmonary resuscitations